 What is a Permanent Partial Disability (PPD)?

 Permanent partial disability (PPD) are benefits paid to people who are not completely disabled but who have a permanent injury.
 PPD payments are not usually made until a person has reached MMI as determined by their doctor.

-The Georgia Workers’ Compensation Act provides formulas that give you amounts of compensation due when your doctor gives you a PPD rating, and it’s based on where you were injured and your workers’ compensation rate.
+The Georgia Workers’ Compensation Act provides formulas that assign amounts of compensation due when a doctor gives the worker a PPD rating, and it’s based on where they were injured and their workers’ compensation rate.
 OCGA 34-9-263 provides the breakdown.

-If you are paid a PPD rating, it does not mean your case is settled.
-You can return to work if the doctor so releases you, and you can keep getting medical care from the workers’ compensation insurance company doctors if necessary.
+When a worker is paid a PPD rating, it does not mean their case is settled.
+They can return to work if the doctor so releases them, and they can keep getting medical care from the workers’ compensation insurance company doctors if necessary.

-While receiving a lump sum may feel like a settlement, an offer of settlement will include a document that is several pages long called a “stipulation” that will clearly indicate you have resolved your workers’ comp claim.
+While the PPD rating may result in a single lump sum payment that may feel like a settlement, if it was an offer of settlement it would include a document that is several pages long called a “stipulation”.
+The stipulation would clearly indicate that the workers’ comp claim has been settled.

-If you have questions about an offer to settle your workers’ compensation claim in Georgia or about your PPD rating, feel free to call the Atlanta injury attorneys at Moebes Law.
+If you have questions about an offer to settle your workers’ compensation claim in Georgia or about your PPD rating, feel free to contact the Atlanta injury attorneys at Moebes Law.